 After the Dust Delete Data is obtained, it is appended to all the JPEG and www images captured thereafter.
 Before an important shoot, it is recommended to update the Dust Delete Data by obtaining it again.
-For details about using Digital Photo Professional (provided software, p.364) to erase dust spots, refer to the Software Instruction Manual (p.367) on the Software Instruction Manual CD-ROM.
+For details about using Digital Photo Professional (provided software, p.364) to erase dust spots, refer to the Digital Photo Professional Instruction Manual (p.367).